trackreco/mkFit/README.md

 The main development platform is phi3.
 This is the recommended machine for beginning development and testing.
 Login into any of the machines is achieved through ```ssh -X -Y <phi username>@phi<N>.t2.ucsd.edu```.
 It is recommended that you setup ssh key forwarding on your local machine so as to avoid typing in your password with every login, and more importantly, to avoid typing your password during the benchmarking (see Section 10.ii.b).

 **Extra platform configuration information**
-- phi1 has two identical Xeons as part of that machine
+- phi1, phi3, and lnx4108 are dual socket machines and have two identical Xeons on each board
 - phi1 and phi2 both have TurboBoost disabled, while it is enabled on phi3

 For further info on the configuration of each machine, use your favorite text file viewer to peruse the files ```/proc/cpuinfo``` and ```/proc/meminfo``` on each machine.